GokulraajJS/DevOps-Tasks/README.md

 Task 14: Set up a VPC with an Internet gateway, create a public subnet, a private subnet make a route table connecting the Internet gateway and the subnets, and launch a Linux EC2 instance by using the above vpc and public subnet.

 Task 15: Create a S3 bucket, with no public access and upload files to the bucket & view the logs for the uploaded files.
 Launch two ec2-instances and connect it to a application load balancer, where the output traffic from the server must be an load balancer IP address

+Task 16: Deploy a simple Nginx application using AWS code commit and deploy & access via browser

+Task 17: Launch Linux EC2 instances in two regions using a single Terraform file.